Elite/Pro Athlete Application

 As for meals, athletes are responsible for their own food.
 Most athletes combine their cooking/dining experiences, and we ask all athletes to sit at the community table during meal times and chat with each other.
 (Netflix can wait.)
 Yay togetherness.
 We even have an official cookbook that celebrates it all...
 Fresh from the Homestretch.

 Please note: We prioritize the importance of healthy relationships with food at Homestretch.
 Especially in an influential, communal environment.
 Athletes struggling with eating disorders (and/or undiagnosed disordered eating patterns) are not permitted as residents.
 We very rarely encounter this dilemma, but we have sent athletes home before.
 We feel it’s important to address the topic up front for all prospective applicants.
-Homestretch is a safe haven for mental health and physical wellness.
+Homestretch is a safe haven for positive mental health and physical wellness.

 Is there a "house mom" on the premises?